Basal cell: Function

 While all basal cells, regardless of location, function similar in regards to anchoring the epithelium, the specific function and mechanisms of basal cells as stem cells varies by location.
-In general, basal cells can can function as either unipotent or multipotent stem cells.
+In general, basal cells can function as either unipotent or multipotent stem cells.

 Epidermal basal cells

 A diagram displaying the layers of the epidermis, with basal cells comprising the stratum basale.

 In the epidermis, basal cells function as unipotent stem cells.
 Found in the lowest layer of the epidermis, the stratum basale, basal cells continuously divide in order to replenish the squamous cells that make up the skin's surface.
 Every time a basal cell divides, it creates two daughter cells, one is an identical basal cell, and the other is a new somatic cell that undergoes terminal differentiation.
 These cells gradually get pushed up through the layers of the epidermis by the constant proliferation of more new cells, gradually differentiating and flattening as they rise.
 This ultimately results in functional squamous cells on the outermost layer of the epidermis, the most abundant of which are called keratinocytes.

 The continuous division of epidermal basal cells leads to complete epidermal turnover every 40–56 days in humans and every 8–10 days in mice.

 This process of proliferation and differentiation is regulated by multiple genetic and environmental factors including a calcium gradient, Vitamins A and D, epidermal growth factor (EGF), transcription factor p63, and transforming growth factor alpha (TGF-α).

 Errors in the regulatory mechanisms of epidermal basal cells can cause a variety of acute and chronic ailments including psoriasis and basal cell carcinoma, which is the most common type of skin cancer, accounting for 80% of all skin cancer cases.
 Due to the structural importance of the epidermis, defects in basal cell proliferation and differentiation can also contribute to deformities such as cleft lips and Gorlin syndrome.